hmr/bing-wallpaper-dl/README.md

 # bing-wallpaper-dl
-Small script to download Bing's image of the day.
+Small scripts to download Bing's image of the day or Unsplash wallpaper collection.

 ## Usage